 10. Using thread, cut 12 rolls from the cylinder.
 Slide the string underneath, pull the ends up, cross them over the top, and pull.
 The string criss-crosses itself and slices the dough cleanly and efficiently.

 11. Place rolls evenly (and cut side up) in a greased 13 x 9 in. pan, spacing them evenly (3×4).

-13. Once risen (or the next morning), preheat oven to 350 degrees.
+13. Once risen (or, if chilled overnight, let sit at room temperature the next morning for one to two hours), preheat oven to 350 degrees.
 Bake the risen rolls for 25 minutes on the center rack of the oven.